 The Committee shall:

+1. Develop and maintain the Committee’s long-term plan.
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.

-1. Recommend enhancement opportunities for the common area facilities, such as the Clubhouse, Annex, The Pointe and Wickiup area.
+2. Recommend enhancement opportunities for the common area facilities, such as the Clubhouse, Annex, The Pointe and Wickiup area.

-2. Suggest ways to ensure that common area facilities are maintained and utilized with guidelines.
+3. Suggest ways to ensure that common area facilities are maintained and utilized with guidelines.